SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 issue with a mast that stays up year after year.
 The issue on a

-trailerable boat, is the tightening and loosening of a dry turnbuckle
+trailerable boat is the tightening and loosening of a dry turnbuckle when the mast is stepped, tearing metal from the barrel thread each time.
+The

-solution for both cases is to grease the stud to full length so the 2
+solution for both types of turnbuckles is to grease the studs to full length so the 2

 lock nuts and barrel are free to spin as you turn them back 3/8" to step

 the mast.
-An open turnbuckle requires similar greasing.
 INSPECT - If a T-bolt toggle is bent, examine it closely for micro cracks using a magnifying glass.
-The stress cracks created while straightening a bent bolt should make it obvious that it MUST be replaced.
-Resist the temptation to straighten it.
+The stress cracks created while straightening a bent toggle should make it obvious that it MUST be replaced.
+Resist the temptation to straighten it unless you want to know where those micro cracks are!
 Chandlers sell just the toggle (bottom portion of a turnbuckle), making it an affordable repair compared to loosing the mast.
+I guess they realize some sailors mess up occasionally!
 See Tech Tip F18 for mast stepping info.
-TIGHTEN - Always twist the barrel with the correct size wrench around the middle of the barrel while using another wrench on the flat part of the shroud to prevent rotating the shroud.
+TIGHTEN - Always twist the barrel with the correct size wrench around the middle of the barrel while using another wrench on the flat part of the shroud to prevent rotating the wire.
 Never tighten with a screw driver or such through the hole.
-This can deform the barrel.
-The same goes for an open turnbuckle.
+This can deform the barrel when it gets really tight.
+The same holds true for an open turnbuckle.
 Twist it with a wrench around the middle portion.
-Do not twist it with a screw driver through the opening.
-ISSUE 1 - The diameter of the clevis pin should match the diameter of the chain plate hole for full rated strength.
+ISSUE 1 - The diameter of the clevis pin must match the diameter of the chain plate hole for full rated strength.
 This is NOT the case on the SJ23 where the factory chose to use a 1/4" pin through a 3/8" chain plate hole.
-This missmatch creates point loading on the pin which greatly reduces the effective strength of the pin.
-You can restore this with a snug fitting SS sleeve slipped over the pin to create a machine fit in the chain plate hole.
+This mismatch creates point loading on the pin which greatly reduces the effective strength of the pin.
+You can restore the strength with a snug fitting SS sleeve slipped over the pin to create a machine fit in the chain plate hole.
 Ultimately a pin that matches the hole size is simpler and strongest.
 ISSUE 2 -

-and thinner metal for keeping the mast in column.
+and thinner metal in the toggle for keeping the mast in column.

-is a subtle thing that is easily overlooked.
+is a subtle thing that is easily overlooked and not mentioned in the manual.
 While you are at it,

 position the pin with the locking ring pointing aft so you can see the